dawilster/Resume/README.md

   end
 end
 ```
-Some testing tools I couldn't live without **RSpec, FactoryGirl and VCR**

 **Commit messages are the best!**
 They're are best tool in communicating to future developers and even ourselves why we did what we did.
-Plus it makes reviewing Pull Requests a dream.
+Plus it makes reviewing Pull Requests a dream!

 ```
 commit 24fe6f54646af6dc9cdea7beffe90ce712c36c74